HonduQ/haec/README.md

 # HAEC Project Setup
 This document outlines the steps to get the project running in a local development environment.

+## Project Overview:
+- This HAEC Barn App will help barn workers to manage the care of horses.
+More detailed description to follow.

 ## Prerequisites
 - Git: https://git-scm.com/